slott56/slott56.github.io/Pelican/content/blog/2005/11/2005_11_03-java_the_new_cobol_revised.rst

-/dev/null http://www.haloscan.com/comments/slott/E20051101105604/#27166 says "While we are willing to expose and discuss the problems in Java, we do it because we want to improve it, not because we need to cut &amp; run".
+/dev/null http://www.haloscan.com/comments/slott/E20051101105604/#27166 says "While we are willing to expose and discuss the problems in Java, we do it because we want to improve it, not because we need to cut & run".
 Taken out of context, I could twist this to mean that Java is no longer looked at merely technology to build a solution, but has developed an independent existence and a rabidly patriotic following.